 5. The Erechteion Temple in Greece

-The infamous Acropolis in Athens started its story as sacred grounds for the Goddess Athena, the primary deity for the city.
+The infamous Acropolis in Athens is one of the most well-known mythical places in Europe.
+The Acropolis started its story as sacred grounds for the Goddess Athena, the primary deity for the city.
 Multiple temples graced the hilltop, forming the Acropolis.
 The Erechteion Temple is part of the infamous monument in Athens, which still exists today.
 It wasn’t just a random temple that became the residence for the Turkish Commander’s harem in the 15th century.
-It played a central role in the mythology surrounding Athena.
+Interestingly, it played a central role in the mythology surrounding Athena.

 Goddess Athena’s Sacred Snake